ShunSakurai/check_forbidden/README.md

 ## Features to come
 ### Working on
 - Making it [readable](http://www.amazon.com/dp/0596802293)
-- Dividing the script part and the UI part (main)
-- The ability to exclude 101% and 100% matches
-- Create expanded pane for options
 - Sorting the Summary results
 - Preparing installer
 - Preparing icon
 - Resizable window
-- Keyboard shortcuts
 - More useful "Open files" dialog
 - Displaying export path and file name candidate when typing / pasting into the Bilingual file field
+- Displaying information about the CSV file's name and the used options at the top of the result

 ### Maybe later
 - File addition by dragging